Tasersuatsiaq: Geography

-The 2x6km lake is separated from the valleys of Qinnguata Kuussua and Akuliarusiarsuup Kuua, as well as the Kangerlussuaq settlement in the north by a low tundra ridge of Qaarsorsuaq.
+The 2 km by 6 km lake is separated from the valleys of Qinnguata Kuussua and Akuliarusiarsuup Kuua, as well as the Kangerlussuaq settlement in the north by a low tundra ridge of Qaarsorsuaq.
 To the west lies the far end of the Kangerlussuaq Fjord.
-On the southern and eastern side it is bounded by a vast highland of Ammalortup Nunaa, the original region artificially populated with 27 muskoxen.
+On the southern and eastern side, it is bounded by a vast highland of Ammalortup Nunaa, the original region artificially populated with 27 muskoxen.

-Flora and fauna
+Tasersuatsiaq is described of having a heavy wave action and a stony substrate.
+Tasersuatsiaq has an extensive abundance of kimberlite, with a diamond-favorable garnet site was discovered near the kimberlite system.
+The lake area is also known for having a nickel–norite belt, with potential of platinum and gold presence, in addition to nickel.

+Ecology

 The bottom of the lake is covered with pondweed meadows.
-Muskoxen and reindeer are common in the area.
+Several fly species are recorded at Tasersuatsiaq, including species of Heterotrissocladius, Psectrocladius, Chironomus, Paracladopelma, Micropsectra and Tanytarsus, for which its oxygen uptakes were researched.